They say, “Go big or go home.” But sometimes that’s not the best strategy, especially if you’re just dipping your toes in the entrepreneurial waters.

 Why does this matter?
 Because you want to generate sales through organic search.
-When someone types a query into the Google search bar, you want your online course to show up in the search engine results pages (SERPs).
+When someone types a query into the Google search bar, you want your online mini course to show up in the search engine results pages (SERPs).

 If you don’t know your audience, you can’t market to them effectively.
 Start by building a buyer persona.

 Picture your ideal customer in your mind.
 This person can’t wait to get his or her hands on your mini course.
 With that in mind, write about the customer as though he or she were a real person.

 You can use a template or simply write a paragraph-style biography.
 Get as much information as you can down on paper.
 Once you’re

 What do you want to accomplish with your mini course?
-More importantly, what do you want your customers to accomplish.
+More importantly, what do you want your customers to accomplish?

-The answers to these questions should come from your personal core values — which, by extension, become your business’s core values.
+The answers to these questions should come from your personal core values which, by extension, become your business’s core values.
 Your beliefs and personal perspective will weigh heavily on the goals you set for your mini course and your customers.

 These two goals will become increasingly important as you delve into the mini course’s content.
-You want it to serve both goals simultaneously so you can satisfy the customer completely while generating sales.
+You want it to serve both goals simultaneously so you can satisfy the customer while generating sales.

 This first goal relates specifically to you and your business.
 What metrics do you want to hit?
 What outcome would you like to enjoy from releasing your mini course?